Barefoot Sanders: Dallas ISD desegregation lawsuit

 Though Sanders handled thousands of civil and criminal cases during his tenure as a federal judge, he is best known in Texas for his role as judge in the Tasby v.
 Estes litigation brought against the Dallas Independent School District in the 1970s, in which plaintiff Sam Tasby charged that the Dallas ISD was still a segregated school district.
 The litigation began before Sanders became a federal judge, but he took over the case until its conclusion in 2003, and had oversight of many Dallas ISD activities related to racial balance until that time.
 Though the Tasby litigation was not the first desegregation lawsuit against Dallas ISD, it is the most famous.

 Until 1961, Dallas was the largest city in the South with a segregated school system.
-That same year, the Dallas ISD school board implemented a desegregation plan — the so-called "Stairstep Plan" — under order of the Fifth Circuit Court of Appeals.
+That same year, the Dallas ISD school board implemented a desegregation plan – the so-called Stairstep Plan – under order of the Fifth Circuit Court of Appeals.
 In September of that year, eighteen black students started first grade classes in what had been whites-only institutions.

 In spite of tremendous dissatisfaction with Dallas ISD and continual complaints by the Dallas NAACP, Dallas ISD declared itself desegregated in 1967.
 Litigation that continued for three more decades proved that declaration inappropriate.
 Sam Tasby filed a lawsuit against Dallas ISD charging discrimination prohibited under Brown v.
 Board of Education on October 6, 1970.
-Federal Judge William M. Taylor presided over a trial of the case from July 12 to July 16, 1971, and ordered the school district to come up with a new desegregation plan, which the district published on July 23, 1971.
+Federal Judge William M. Taylor presided over a trial of the case from July 12 to July 16, 1971.
+He ordered the school district to create a new desegregation plan, which the district published on July 23, 1971.

 Four years later, in July 1975, the United States Court of Appeals for the Fifth Circuit rejected several parts of the plan and ordered a new desegregation plan implemented by January 1976.
 Other parties, including the NAACP, were added to the suit.
 On February 2, 1976, Judge Taylor presided over a second desegregation trial, and by April, a new desegregation plan was issued.
 The Fifth Circuit rejected most of this plan as well.
 The most controversial part of this plan centered around busing, and Judge Taylor held an additional hearing on the case.
 Taylor removed himself from the case on March 21, 1981, to "avoid any further possibility that a desegregation plan might be overturned," and the case was assigned to Judge Sanders.